SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/create-searches.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: Admin
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: feedc0c9-4a44-4bb2-8520-cc29d66d4fc3
-description: "Learn how to create an In-Place eDiscovery search in Exchange 2016."
+description: "Summary: Learn how to create an In-Place eDiscovery search in Exchange 2016."
 ---

 # Create an In-Place eDiscovery search in Exchange 2016

-Learn how to create an In-Place eDiscovery search in Exchange 2016.
+ **Summary**: Learn how to create an In-Place eDiscovery search in Exchange 2016.

 Use an In-Place eDiscovery search to search for content across all mailboxes and public folders in your Exchange Server 2016 organization.
 This includes searching permanently deleted items and original versions of modified items (in the Recoverable Items folder) for users placed on Litigation Hold or In-Place Hold.
 For more information about these searches, see [In-Place eDiscovery in Exchange 2016](ediscovery.md).

 ## Before you begin
-<a name="top"> </a>

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "In-Place eDiscovery" entry in the [Messaging policy and compliance permissions in Exchange 2016](../../permissions/feature-permissions/policy-and-compliance-permissions.md) topic.